The64thGamer/cheeseepedia/content/wiki/september-2006-show.md

 - Happy and You Know It
 - Chuck E. Swing

-**Birthday Break**: April 2005 show logo with music set to a 1 or 2 minute countdown which would then lead into the Birthday show.
+**Birthday Break**: April 2005 show logo with music set to a 1 or 2 minute countdown, which would then lead into the Birthday show.

 ## Production